kawaiiblitz/Hourly-Time-Series-Forecasting-using-Facebook-s-Prophet/README.md

 # Hourly-Time-Series-Forecasting-using-Facebook-s-Prophet

 In this notebook we will use facebook's prophet package to forecast hourly energy use.
+Prophet is open source software released by Facebook’s Core Data Science team.
+It is available for download on CRAN and PyPI.

 The data we will be using is hourly power consumption data from PJM.
 Energy consumtion has some unique charachteristics.
 It will be interesting to see how prophet picks them up.